-5.18 Historically, the majority of generation connected to the National Electricity Transmission System are Synchronous Generating Units.
-These units are capable of providing a dynamic response to a sequence of voltage step changes that takes GC0075 Industry Consultation 20 January 2016 Version 2.0 Page 13 of 58 place over a short period of time; and injecting large reactive currents into the system during faults and voltage depressions.

-- 5.19 All Future Energy Scenarios predict a large increase in the total capacity of Power Park Modules connected to the transmission system.
+- 5.18 Historically, the majority of generation connected to the National Electricity Transmission System are Synchronous Generating Units.
+These units are capable of providing a dynamic response to a sequence of voltage step changes that takes place over a short period of time; and injecting large reactive currents into the system during faults and voltage depressions. - 5.19 All Future Energy Scenarios predict a large increase in the total capacity of Power Park Modules connected to the transmission system.
 Many of these Power Park Modules are not designed to be capable of either responding to a sequence of voltage step changes that takes place over a short period of time or injecting large reactive currents into the system during faults and voltage depressions. - 5.20 As a consequence of this change in generation background, Synchronous Generating Units will be displaced by Power Park Modules.
-Hence, at low demand periods, only limited number of Synchronous Generating Units may be running with the majority of demand being supplied from Power Park Modules.
+Hence, at low demand periods, only a limited number of Synchronous Generating Units may be running with the majority of demand being supplied from Power Park Modules.
 During these periods, there may not be sufficient support from Generating Units to assist system recovery following a fault or a series of faults.